Design and Analysis of Switchback Experiments: Inference and Testing

-The exact inference procedure as in Section~\ref{sec:ExactInference} remains valid when $m$ is misspecified.
-For the asymptotic inference procedure as in Section~\ref{sec:AsymptoticInference}, Theorem~\ref{thm:AsymptoticNormality} still holds when $m$ is misspecified, as we state in Corollary~\ref{coro:MisspecifiedmCLT}.
+However, when $p<m$, the Horvitz-Thompson estimator \eqref{eqn:estimator} will be biased for the causal estimand.
+See Section~\ref{sec:FurtherMisspecified} for more discussions.
+When $p<m$, the exact inference procedure as in Section~\ref{sec:ExactInference} remains valid.
+For the asymptotic inference procedure, a similar result to Theorem~\ref{thm:AsymptoticNormality} still holds when $m$ is misspecified, as we state in Corollary~\ref{coro:MisspecifiedmCLT}.
+The only difference is that when $p<m$, the asymptotic normal distribution will not be centered around the causal estimand as we defined in \eqref{eqn:estimand}, but some quantity that we will discuss in Section~\ref{sec:FurtherMisspecified}.
 The proof is deferred to Section~\ref{sec:proof:coro:AsymptoticNormality} in the Appendix.

 \begin{corollary} [Asymptotic Normality when $m$ is Misspecified] For any $n \geq 4 \in\bN$, define an $n$-replica experiment such that there are $T = n p$ time periods.
 Take the optimal design as in Theorem~\ref{thm:OptimalDesign} whose randomization points are at $\bT^* = \{1, 2p+1, 3p+1, ..., (n-2)p+1\}$.
-We have the following two observations. \begin{enumerate}[label=\roman*] \item When $m<p$, under Assumptions~\ref{asp:nonanticipating}--\ref{asp:nomcarryover}, the variance of the Horvitz-Thompson estimator, $\var(\hat{\tau}_p)$, is explicitly given by \eqref{eqn:HTVariance}. \item Furthermore, no matter if $m<p$ or $m>p$, under Assumptions~\ref{asp:BoundedPO}--\ref{asp:nomcarryover} and assume $\var(\hat{\tau}_p) \geq \Omega(n^{-1})$, the limiting distribution of the Horvitz-Thompson estimator in the $n$-replica experiment has an asymptotic normal distribution.
+We have the following two observations. \begin{enumerate}[label=\roman*] \item When $p>m$, under Assumptions~\ref{asp:nonanticipating}--\ref{asp:nomcarryover}, the variance of the Horvitz-Thompson estimator, $\var(\widehat{\tau}_p)$, is explicitly given by \eqref{eqn:HTVariance}. \item Furthermore, no matter if $p>m$ or $p<m$, under Assumptions~\ref{asp:nonanticipating}--\ref{asp:BoundedPO} and assume $\var(\widehat{\tau}_p) \geq \Omega(n^{-1})$, the limiting distribution of the Horvitz-Thompson estimator in the $n$-replica experiment has an asymptotic normal distribution.
 That is, as $n \to +\infty$,

 \end{enumerate} \end{corollary}